amanroa/advanced-applied-ml/project_3.md

 ytest_torch = torch.from_numpy(ytest).to(dtype = torch.float64)
 ```

-Next, I wrote some code that created the SCAD model and fit the data to it over about 100 epochs.
+Next, I wrote some code that created the SCAD model and fit the data to it over 100 epochs.
 In hindsight, I realize that I could have made a `fit()` method within the SCAD class, and this would have been more streamlined.

 ```c
 model = LinearSCAD(input_dim=8)